ELECTRICAL & cOMPUTER eNGINEERING

 Article by Melinda Sevilla and Audrey Chuakay, November 8, 2022

-Jesus "Sammy" Samaniego Sanchez is currently working towards his bachelor of science
+Jesus "Sammy" Samaniego Sanchez is currently working towards his bachelor of science degree in Electrical Engineering

-degree in Electrical Engineering here at San Diego State University.
-SDSU's T2E program’s
+here at San Diego State University.
+SDSU's T2E program’s goal is to ease the transition

-goal is to ease the transition to civilian learning for student veterans like Sammy
+to civilian learning for student veterans like Sammy Sanchez.
+T2E is offered exclusively

-Sanchez.
-T2E is offered exclusively at SDSU to student veterans in undergraduate and
+at SDSU to student veterans in undergraduate and graduate engineering programs.
+To

-graduate engineering programs.
-To read the full article, click on Troops to Engineers.
+read the full article, click on Troops to Engineers.

-Barry Dorr, Engineering Lecturer By Day, Jazz Musician By Night
+Barry Dorr, Engineering Lecturer by Day, Jazz Musician by Night

 Article by Audrey Chuakay, November 8, 2022

-Professor Barry Dorr, Lecturer for the Department of Electrical and Computer Engineering
+Professor Barry Dorr, Lecturer for the Department of Electrical and Computer Engineering at San Diego

-for senior design projects.
+design projects.

 To read the full article, click on Engineering Lecturer By Day, Jazz Musician By Night.